abdfaizaan/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 In this lab, you have accomplished the following:
 - Provision an Azure OpenAI resource
 - Deploy an OpenAI model within the Azure AI Foundry portal
-- Use the functionalites of the Azure OpenAI to generate and improvise code for your production applications.
+- Use the functionalities of the Azure OpenAI to generate and improvise code for your production applications.

-## Congratulations on successfully completing the lab!
+### Congratulations on successfully completing the lab!
 Click Next >> to continue to the next lab.

    ![](../media/next-page.png)